Home / Use Cases / Situations / IPO Privacy

 Common questions about IPO privacy

-At least 60-90 days before the S-1 filing is ideal.
-Removal requests take days to weeks depending on the broker, and some of the most persistent sites take longer.
-Starting during the quiet period gives removals time to process before public attention peaks at pricing and first-day trading.
+60-90 days before the S-1 is ideal.
+Removals take days to weeks per broker, with persistent sites longer.
+Starting during the quiet period lets the most visible listings clear before pricing and first-day trading.

 Yes.
-Some companies add data broker removal as an executive benefit alongside D&O insurance.
-Each named officer gets their own profile and coverage.
-This is increasingly common as companies recognize that personal data exposure for leadership creates both personal risk and reputational risk for the company.
+Some companies add data privacy removal as an executive benefit alongside D&O insurance.
+Each named officer gets their own profile — increasingly common as personal exposure becomes a company reputational risk.

-No. We target data broker and people-search sites that publish home addresses, personal phones, and family information.
-SEC filings, EDGAR entries, investor presentations, and professional profiles remain untouched.
-Required public disclosures continue normally.
+No. We target broker and people-search sites publishing home address, personal phone, and family info.
+SEC filings, EDGAR entries, and professional profiles remain untouched.

-Board members are named in proxy statements and face the same search interest increase.
+Board members are named in proxy statements and face the same surge in search interest.
 They can be covered under separate profiles.
-Many board members serve on multiple public company boards, which compounds their exposure across different investor and analyst communities.
+Multiple board seats compound the exposure.

 See your exposure before the market does